jkarlin929/thank-heaven/README.md

 # MVP
--Create a working website for **Thank Heaven** Children's Boutique.
+- Create a working website for **Thank Heaven** Children's Boutique.
--Following a UX Design teams mock-up, create a page with necessary routes using React and Webpack.
+- Following a UX Design teams mock-up, create a page with necessary routes using React and Webpack.
--Render products, brands, featured products and featured brands, images and brand stories.
+- Render products, brands, featured products and featured brands, images and brand stories.
--Display reviews and contact information with contact form.
+- Display reviews and contact information with contact form.
--Use the Instagram API, and google maps API for store location and directions.
+- Use the Instagram API, and google maps API for store location and directions.
--Complete all components using bootstrap and CSS.
+- Complete all components using bootstrap and CSS.

 # POST-MVP

--Use factual data from client to seed in database.
+- Use factual data from client to seed in database.
--Website Analytics.
+- Website Analytics.
--Preview Product/Brand before posting in Admin Page.
+- Preview Product/Brand before posting in Admin Page.
--E-commerce
+- E-commerce
--Implementing Instagram Feed API to display clients images.
+- Implementing Instagram Feed API to display clients images.
--Style Admin Page
+- Style Admin Page

 # Installation Instructions
--Npm Install
+- npm Install
--Migrate and Seed the database, db name = thank-heaven
+- Migrate and Seed the database, db name = thank-heaven
--Npm Run Build
--Admin Login is UserName: Test and Password: Test
+- Admin Login is UserName: Test and Password: Test
--To access Admin, in URL, add /admin    SUCH AS: [Thank Heaven Admin](https://thank-heaven.herokuapp.com/admin)
+- To access Admin, in URL, add /admin    SUCH AS: [Thank Heaven Admin](https://thank-heaven.herokuapp.com/admin)

 # Project Board
 [Trello](https://trello.com/b/6SjDMAXb/thank-heaven)